Tree Care

 Flower and Shrub Beds

-• On cold nights in early May remember to cover tender annuals with newspaper to protect from frost.
+• On cold nights in early May remember to cover tender annuals at night with frostcloth when temps are below 40 degrees overnight.

 • Plant annuals after the last frost date.
-Usually around May 15 in northern Utah.
+Usually around Mother’s Day in northern Utah.

 • Keep dead blooms off annuals and perennials to keep them bushy, full and blooming.